 Grace Christian University offers traditional and non-traditional credit options for Undergraduate and Graduate students with varied academic and professional backgrounds.
-It is Grace's policy to award credit based on evidence of learning and not experience alone.
+It is our policy to award credit based on evidence of learning and not experience alone.
 Grace Christian University welcomes students to apply for transfer credits from other institutions.
 Once an official transcript is received, credits transferred are recorded on the admitted student's academic record and will apply toward graduation requirements, as applicable to the declared academic program.
 Grades are not transferred.
 Once transfer credits have been granted, a subsequent change of program or major may result in a change in the number of transfer credits applied toward the degree requirements.
-Types of traditional and non-traditional credit options currently offered by the University are described below.
+Types of traditional and non-traditional credit options currently offered by the University are described as follows.

 There is an important distinction between transferable and applicable in terms of transfer work.
-While a course may meet all of the requirements to be transferable, the course may not be applicable to the degree program selected at Grace Christian University, but will be accepted as elective credit.
+While a course may meet all of the requirements to be transferable, the course may not be applicable to the degree program selected at Grace Christian University.